 This is a grant which was introduced in September 2012, and is for year 7 students who did not achieve age related expectations in English and Mathematics at Key Stage 2.
 This money is dedicated to funding intervention so that these students catch-up in English and Mathematics as soon as possible.

 The school’s strategies for using these sets of grants can be read in the strategies and impact reports below.
 For both pupil premium and catch-up premium, the Department for Education acknowledges that it is for schools to determine how the grants are used, as they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 We review each of these strategies during the academic year.

-The Bulmershe School’s actual Pupil Premium Grant allocation for 2019-20 was £221,595 and in 2020-21 it will be £226,335.
-The spending of this has been on a variety of interventions personalised to the need of our pupils in receipt of the Pupil Premium Grant and these can be seen on the strategy documents attached (2019-20 soon to be uploaded).
+The Bulmershe School’s actual Pupil Premium Grant allocation for 2020.21 was £226,225 and in 2021.22 it will be £239,795.
+The spending of this has been on a variety of interventions personalised to the need of our pupils in receipt of the Pupil Premium Grant and these can be seen on the strategy documents attached.
 As can be seen these range from help with uniform, trips and other educational essentials to more complex interventions designed to enable all our students reach their potential.
 Funds have also been allocated to the cost of the school’s support staff who work every day with students and their families.
 The school is very clear that meeting the emotional needs of students is an important pre-cursor that enables those students to progress in their learning.